-There are several paragraphs discussing types of organizations (and some related word meanings).
+There are several paragraphs below discussing types of organizations (and some related word meanings).
 Choose the best word from the vocabulary at the top of the exercise to fill in the gaps (spaces).
 (You can click on the question mark to get a hint-- the first letter of the word.
 However, it will reduce your score.)

 If you would prefer to do these vocabulary exercises from a pdf, click here.
 (Right click to download.)